EECS150/asic_labs_fa21/lab4/spec.md

 <img src="./figs/gcd_coprocessor.png" width="600" />
 </p>

 A testbench has been provided for you (`gcd_coprocessor_testbench.v`).
-You can run the testbench to test your code by typing `make sim-trl` in the root directory as before.
+You can run the testbench to test your code by typing `make sim-rtl` in the root directory as before.

 ---
-## Question 1: Design
+### Question 1: Design

 a) Submit your code (`gcd_coprocessor.v` and `fifo.v`) and show that your code works (VCS output is fine)